 ### Syncing all Plugins to Collectors

-This step will copy all updated plugins on the Master to each of the Collectors and should be run as the _root_ user:
+This step will copy all updated plugins on the Orchestrator to each of the Collectors and should be run back as the _root_ user:

 ### Webserver SSL Certificate

 In Opsview 6 we now provide a new location to drop in SSL Certificates for use in encrypting traffic between the users and the Web UI.
 Because the location of the SSL certificates previously in use by Opsview 5 is not determined by the upgrade, you must manually drop the certificate and key into the new location.
 The new location for the certificate and key is /opt/opsview/webapp/etc/ssl/ while the old location was /usr/local/opsview-web/etc/ssl/.

 root`, move your SSL certificates into the correct location while backing up the generated self signed ones: